Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 Most of us will have experienced mood swings at some point in our lives

 Mood swings are a normal part of life for men, women and teengers, and can result from hormonal changes and stress.
-On this page, mood advisor Marianna Kilburn explores the nature of mood swings, and gives some advice on how to manage them.
+On this page, mental wellbeing advisor Marianna Kilburn explores the nature of mood swings, and gives some advice on how to manage them.

 What are mood swings?